iusehooks/redhooks/README.md

 # Motivation

-In the [Reactjs docs](https://reactjs.org/docs/hooks-custom.html) a nice paragraph titled useYourImagination() suggests to think on differents possible usages of the Hooks, this essentially is what Redhooks tries to do.
+In the [Reactjs docs](https://reactjs.org/docs/hooks-custom.html) a nice paragraph titled _useYourImagination()_ suggests to think of different possible usages of functionality Hooks provide, which is essentially what Redhooks tries to do.
-Redhooks does not use any third party library, it only depends on the new Hooks and the Context API.
+This package does not use any third party library, being only dependendent upon the Hooks and the Context API.
-You do not need to install `react-redux` to connect your components to the store because you can have access to it directly from any of your function components by calling `useStore` Redhooks api.
+You do not need to install `react-redux` to connect your components to the store because you can have access to it directly from any of your function components by utilizing the `useStore` Redhooks API.
-Hooks are not allowed within class Components, for using the store within them Redhooks exposes a HOC named `connect`.
+Hooks are [not allowed within class Components](https://reactjs.org/docs/hooks-rules.html), for using the store within them Redhooks exposes a Higher Order Component (HOC) named `connect`.
-It also supports the use of middlewares like `redux-thunk` or `redux-saga` or your custom middleware conforming to the middleware's API.
+It also supports the use of middleware like `redux-thunk` or `redux-saga` or your own custom middleware conforming to the middleware's API.

 # Basic Example

-Redhooks follows the exact same principles of redux which is inspired to.
+Redhooks follows the exact same principles of redux, which was the package's inspiration.
-* the whole state of your app is stored in an object tree inside a single store.
+* the total state of your app is stored in an object tree inside of a single store object.
-* state is read only.
-So the only way to change the state is to dispatch an action, an object describing what happened.
+* state is _read only_, so the only way to change the state is to dispatch an [action](https://redux.js.org/basics/actions), an object describing the changes to be made to the state.
 * to specify how the actions transform the state tree, you write pure reducers.

 ## Store